rtek1000/ATtiny85_DS18B20_Thermostat/README.md

 Temperature value display by flashing LED:
 - Zero value on the left is ignored, is not displayed.
-- Digit value zero has an average duration, digit values between 1 and 9 are displayed with short pulses.
+- Digit value zero has an average duration.
+- Digit values between 1 and 9 are displayed with short pulses.
 - Negative sign is displayed with long time.